-There is the initial discovery of the Open Space Sacred Place followed by a moment’s respite on the bench.
+There is the initial discovery of the Sacred Place followed by a moment’s respite on the bench.
 While seated on the bench, the visitor may notice the cord attaching the journal to the bench or the protective box located under the bench where the journal is kept.
 From there the discovery may move to a reading of journal entries left by others.
 Finally, the peacefulness of the space lends itself to personal reflection or even the act of writing the entry itself allowing the visitor to discover something about her/himself that they weren’t aware of before.

 And while some of these journal entries do express profound personal discovery, others simply share the more mundane moments of everyday life, the frustrations of a day-to-day job, teenagers sharing messages with friends through the journal, a joke or even a drawing.
 The one thing almost all of them have in common is that they reflect the impact a few moments of quiet, away from the stress of daily life, can have upon the individual.

 The journals also often mirror the communities where they are located.
-Entries found at the Intersection of Change, an Open Space Sacred Place located in a neighborhood near the epicenter of the Baltimore Riots last spring, reflect the hopes and struggles of the area.
+Entries found at the Intersection of Change, a Sacred Place located in a neighborhood near the epicenter of the Baltimore Riots last spring, reflect the hopes and struggles of the area.
 At the Meditation Garden in the Western Maryland Correctional Institution inmates write about the mistakes they’ve made and the new person they hope to become.
 Journals in the many hospital-based Opens Spaces Sacred Places share a need for prayer and meditation for sick relatives or loved ones who’ve passed on.

-Researchers at the University of Maryland analyzed more than 3,000 entries left in the journals at the Garden of Reflection and Remembrance, an Open Space Sacred Place on the University of Maryland campus.
+Researchers at the University of Maryland analyzed more than 3,000 entries left in the journals at the Garden of Reflection and Remembrance, a Sacred Place on the University of Maryland campus.
 Words of encouragement were the most common entries found in the journals followed by thoughts of love.
 Other entries were more specific to college life such as school pride, the stress of academics, new romance, and struggles with the transitions that university life can bring.

 Talk of depression, the loss of a friend or even suicide are also found in the journals.
 It is these entries that have some of the most profound effects on others as they respond by offering encouragement, love and support.
 Some writers even return to the journal later on to work through their thoughts or to let others know that they were through the worst of their troubles and getting better.